Data check: Elaine Thompson-Herah, Shelly-Ann Fraser-Pryce produce a 100m season for the ages

 Between them, Jamaican sprint superstars Elaine Thompson-Herah and Shelly-Ann Fraser-Pryce have produced a season for the ages.
-The duo now account for six of the top of 10 official timings ever recorded in women’s 100m events.
+The duo now account for six of the top-10 official timings ever recorded in women’s 100m events.

 On Thursday, Thompson-Herah led a host of Olympic champions to glory in an action-packed Diamond League final in Zurich, just a month after the end of the Tokyo Games.
 Her compatriot Fraser-Pryce was not part of the 100m lineup at this event.